azerion/bluestack-sdk-android/Home.md

 ```

 ### isBusy
-Before making a request if you want to check that factory not busy (handling old request).
+Before making a request if you want to check that factory is not busy (handling an old request).

 Ads factory is busy means that it has not finished the previous request yet.

-isBusy will be setted to true when factory start handling request.
+isBusy will be set to true when factory starts handling request.

-isBusy will be setted to false when factory finish handling request.
+isBusy will be set to false when factory finishes handling request.
 **example**:
 ```java
 if (!mngAdsBannerAdsFactory.isBusy()) {